qi-hua/antlr4-cypher/README.md

 # antlr4-cypher

-`antlr4-cypher` is a Python package that provides the Lexer and Parser for the Cypher query language, generated using [ANTLR](https://github.com/antlr/antlr4) with the command `java -jar antlr-4.13.2-complete.jar -Dlanguage=Python3 -listener -visitor CypherParser.g4`.
+`antlr4-cypher` is a Python package that provides the Lexer and Parser for the Cypher query language, generated using [ANTLR](https://github.com/antlr/antlr4) with the command `java -jar antlr-4.13.2-complete.jar -Dlanguage=Python3 -listener -visitor -o ./antlr4_cypher CypherLexer.g4 CypherParser.g4`.
 The project includes the necessary grammar, lexer, and parser files, as well as empty listener and visitor classes that serve as a reference for implementing custom logic.

 ## Installation